kubermatic/docs/content/installation/install_kubermatic/_manual.en.md

 `values.yaml`.

 {{% notice note %}}
-It is still possible to access the 3rd-party services by using `kubectl port-forward` and thereby circumventing the authentication entirely.
+It is still possible to access the system services by using `kubectl port-forward` and thereby circumventing the authentication entirely.
 {{% /notice %}}